MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 ### Microsoft.Azure.Commands.ManagedCache.Models.PsCacheService

 ## NOTES
-* Use the Add-AzureAccount or Import-AzurePublishSettingsFile cmdlet to make your azure_2 account available to wps_2 before using this cmdlet.
+* Use the Add-AzureAccount or Import-AzurePublishSettingsFile cmdlet to make your Azure account available to wps_2 before using this cmdlet.
 For more information, see How to install and configure Azure PowerShellhttp://azure.microsoft.com/en-us/documentation/articles/install-configure-powershell/.

 ## RELATED LINKS